iCodeWalker/ref-application-debug/readme.md

     Folders:
     If things are getting a little too complex with too many tweaks, we can organise them in the folder.

+    To create another folder, call useControls again but with a different name and put whatever we want in it like a scale.

+    If we want to create a folder inside a folder, we can do it with the folder function that we can import from 'leva'.

+    Monitoring R3F performance:

+    install r3f-perf: npm install r3f-perf